pytorch/pytorch/functorch/docs/source/install.rst

 then you may need to uninstall functorch first via ``pip uninstall functorch``.

-We've maintained backwards compatibility for ``pip install functorch``: this command works for PyTorch 1.13 and will continue to work for the forseeable future until we do a proper deprecation.
+We've maintained backwards compatibility for ``pip install functorch``: this command works for PyTorch 1.13 and will continue to work for the foreseeable future until we do a proper deprecation.
 This is helpful if you're maintaining a library that supports multiple versions of PyTorch and/or functorch.